dividor/hdx-mcp/README.md

 ---

-**Note**: This server requires a valid HDX API key.
+**Note**: This server requires a valid HDX API app identifier.
 Please ensure you comply with HDX's terms of service and rate limiting guidelines when using this server.